 - Treehouse Run is connected to Treehouse Timbers with a series of ropes and bridges and will allow visitors to safely traverse 15 to 20 feet off the ground.
 The height of this treehouse collection promotes even greater movement and activity while providing a higher level of challenge and perceived risk.
 The natural movement of the trees on a windy day will add to the thrill and sensation of really “living” among the branches.

 - Treehouse Timbers is a cluster of three to four houses and open platforms (six to eight feet off the ground).

 What does it feel like to be a bird in a nest?
 A rabbit nestled in its burrow?
 Artist Patrick Dougherty’s twig and sapling structures are the perfect place to find out.
 These amazing sculptures will entice children to play rousing games of hide-and-seek or use them as quiet places for rest and reflection.
 The main body of this area will be designed over a mulch base that is playground approved and ADA compliant so children of all ages and abilities can enjoy them.

 What happens when you drop a leaf in water?
 How cold is the water in October?
 How many rocks does it take to change the course of a current?
 Visitors will be encouraged to pose their own questions and more when they stop by Woodland Waters.

 This accessible, re-circulating fresh water stream will invite children to wade in and discover how water behaves and interacts with other natural elements.
-Children can also cross the stream via bridges and boulders.
+Children can also cross the stream via boulders.